mindwarriorgame/public-formulas/README.md

 If you have spotted a typo, or wanted to modify your own Letter, please feel free to submit another PR (or an Issue) with the change.

-If the modification is notable, please make sure
+If the modification is major, please make sure
 - you are using the same GitHub account that you were using for the first time submission of the Letter
 - please provide `shared_key_uuid` (if it was regenerated) somewhere in the description of your change
 - please make sure the change complies with all the "Requirements to Letters".